SALP Chapter 19

 She remembered her forgotten companion.

 He must still be waiting outside.
-I should tell him I'll read before leaving.
+She should tell him she'd read before leaving.

-It was the moment Lanthe stood and turned around.
+It was the moment Lanthe stood and turned.

-Flash—a sharp red light from somewhere stung her eyes.
+Flash—somewhere, a sharp red light stung her eyes.
 Something seemed to have reflected the sunlight coming through the window.
-As she blinked her stinging eyes and tried to leave through the door, a person's shadow fell inward from the corridor, which was darker than the room.
+As she blinked her stinging eyes and moved toward the door, a person's shadow fell inward from the corridor, which was darker than the room.

 Someone blocked her path.